 What sort of beetroot do I need to make this pasta?

-What should I serve with Beetroot and Feta Pasta?
+What to serve with Beetroot and Feta Pasta?

 Bonus points: Beetroot is so good for you!